This is the most comprehensive guide you’ll find on conversational advertising.

 While the media side of the business has evolved dramatically and is incredibly complex, the creative formats and user experiences we started with haven’t really changed.

-Perhaps this is an over-simplification.
-And some of these formats undoubtedly work for some brands.
-But the numbers around consumer engagement don’t lie.
+Some of these formats undoubtedly work for some brands.
+But the consumer engagement numbers don’t lie.

 The really crazy thing?
 This isn’t just bad for consumers, it’s terrible for advertisers too!
-In the examples above, that tiny Lincoln logo can’t be doing much for the brand.
-And the Four Seasons banner doesn’t say ‘Four Seasons’, to me at least.
 Yet look at the current and projected ad spend:3

 Part 2: What is Conversational Advertising?